Jetraw/Jetraw-Matlab-Toolbox/readme.md

 - For writing compressed files a valid License is needed.

 ## Usage
 Here are some code snippets of how the module would typically be used.
+You can find a copy of this example in the folder "example" along with an already Jetraw compressed TIFF image:
+- exampleScript.m

 ```matlab
 % Create JetrawTiff object and open compressed TIFF file.